-Economic Research Forum (ERF) and Alternative Policy Solutions (APS) are organizing a discussion on equality of opportunity as a way towards achieving greater social justice and an alternative measure of development.
-The event will feature a dialogue between Dr. John E. Roemer, the Elizabeth S. and A. Varick Stout Professor of Political Science and Economics at Yale University, and Dr. Ragui Assaad, the Distinguished Visiting Professor in the Economics Department at The American University in Cairo.
+Economic Research Forum and Alternative Policy Solutions organized a discussion under the title of “Equality of Opportunity: A Way Towards Greater Social Justice” on Tuesday, March 20.
+The discussion hosted Dr. John E. Roemer, the Elizabeth S. & A. Varick Stout Professor of Political Science & Economics at Yale University.
+The discussion was moderated by Dr. Ragui Assaad, Distinguished Visiting Professor of economics at The American University in Cairo.

 For questions, please contact: